The Endocrinology Fellowship consists of core clinical rotations, research opportunities and a variety of elective opportunities.

 - Specialized endocrine function testing

 - Continuity specialty clinic

-Didactic training is provided on a weekly basis by endocrinology physicians and other staff with expertise in all relevant topics to endocrinology.
+Didactic training is provided on a weekly basis by endocrinology physicians and other staff with expertise in topics relevant to endocrinology.

-Research training includes a dedicated three month block rotation which allows the fellow to gain experience in clinical or basic science research.
+Research training includes dedicated time, which allows the fellow to gain experience in clinical or basic science research.

 Teaching opportunities include lectures prepared by fellows for internal medicine residents and supervision for endocrine consults.

 Monthly conferences include case conferences, basic science, research and journal clubs that are prepared by endocrine fellows.

 Moonlighting is permitted for licensed residents and fellows beyond the PGY-3 level.
 Moonlighting activities may be scheduled during those times when you are assigned to consultative or outpatient rotations.
 Moonlighting should not interfere with required learning and must not violate ACGME work hour rules.
 Moonlighting should not compromise your education, but rather enhance it.